Mannon McMahon

-Mannon Marie McMahon (born July 29, 2001) is an American professional ice hockey forward for the Ottawa Charge of the Professional Women's Hockey League (PWHL).
+Mannon Marie McMahon (born July 29, 2001) is an American professional ice hockey player who is a forward for the Vancouver Goldeneyes of the Professional Women's Hockey League (PWHL).
+She previously played for the Ottawa Charge of the PWHL.
 She played college ice hockey at Minnesota Duluth.

 Early life

 McMahon attended Maple Grove Senior High School in Maple Grove, Minnesota, where she played ice hockey and soccer.

 Playing career

 College

-McMahon began her collegiate hockey career for Minnesota Duluth during the 2019–20 season.
+McMahon began her collegiate career for Minnesota Duluth during the 2019–20 season.
 During her freshman year, she recorded two goals and three assists in 36 games.
 During the 2020–21 season in her sophomore year, she recorded one goal and two assists in 19 games, in a season that was shortened due to the COVID-19 pandemic.
 During the 2021–22 season in her junior year, she recorded four goals and 15 assists in 40 games.
 During the 2022–23 season in her senior year, she recorded ten goals and 19 assists in 39 games.

 On May 12, 2023, McMahon was named co-captain for the 2023–24 season.
 As a graduate student, she recorded a career-high 14 goals and 17 assists in 39 games.
 During the first round of the 2024 NCAA tournament, she scored the game-winning goal in double-overtime against UConn to help the Bulldogs advance to the quarterfinals.

 McMahon set the program record with 173 consecutive games played, never missing a game during her collegiate career.
 Her career games played is also tied for the fourth most games played by any WCHA player in conference history.